 It's hard to beat Alderson Broaddus University if you want to study Natural Resource Management.
 This is a tremendous opportunity for students who like the charms of a compact college town.

 Any student who is interested in Natural Resource Management has to take a look at West Virginia University.
-Situated in Morgantown, West Virginia, this university is ideal for students who thrive in an urban atmosphere.
+With more than 20,000 students, this institution is one of the biggest schools in the U.S..

+This school provides grad degree programs for students who would like to proceed after earning a bachelor's degree.
 The typical scholarship awarded to freshmen is $4,843 with 66.0% of freshmen receiving some type of scholarship.
-Due to the diverse population at WVU, you should have plenty of chances to meet students from all cultures.
 Find all of West Virginia University's rankings to learn more about the college.